wagtail/wagtail/docs/reference/contrib/forms/customisation.rst

             if request.method == 'POST':
                 # The first step will be submitted with step_number == 2,
-                # so we need to get a from from previous step
+                # so we need to get a form from previous step
                 # Edge case - submission of the last step
                 prev_step = step if is_last_step else paginator.page(step.previous_page_number())